kammitama5/ProgLangs/README.md

 V - indicates position of decimal point in numerica value S - indicates presence of sign zzzz9.99 will suppress padded zeros unless there is a value
+----9.99 will print negative sign; z will not
 ```